FAQs for Students

 No. Rockhurst has a number of different types of beds on campus.
 We do not move beds to different rooms based on student preferences.

 How do I make long-distance telephone calls?

 Rockhurst does not provide long distance service.
-It is recommended students use their cell phones or purchase long distance calling cards.
+It is recommended that students use their cell phones or purchase long-distance calling cards.